SethSterlin/A-B-Landing-Page-Test-Maven-Fuzzy-Factory/README.md

 The analysis involved:

--   Identifying sessions from the nonbrand Google Search paid campaign that occurred after the new landing page launch.
+-   Identifying sessions from the Google Search (nonbrand) paid campaign that occurred after the new landing page launch.

 -   Extracting the first page each user visited in their session to determine the landing page.